visualIgorec/Machine-Learning-in-MRI/README.md

 # Machine-Learning-in-MRI
-There is ML algorith for reconstruction image in MRI scanning
+Modified CGAN with extended loss by Fourier for MR image reconstruction.

+# Description